-The SEO industry is very busy watching the Google search results fluctuate and change rapidly since this weekend.
+The SEO industry has been very busy watching Google search results fluctuate and change rapidly since this weekend.

-Google seems to have pushed out some ranking algorithm change over the weekend that has resulted in a large shift in the rankings of many web sites.
+Google seems to have pushed out some ranking algorithm changes over the weekend that have resulted in a large shift in the rankings of many websites.
 To be clear, Google has not yet commented on the speculation around this update or confirmed that an update even occurred

-Rank checking tools.
-Here are some screenshots from the popular rank checking tools.
+Rank-checking tools.
+Here are some screenshots from the popular rank-checking tools.
 The tool providers have said they do not count user interface changes or the featured snippet deduplication change with their rank changes.
-So while some suspect the featured snippet deduplication or a user interface change is the result for these tools showing the rank fluctuations, it does not appear this is accurate.
+So while some suspect the featured snippet deduplication or a user interface change is the result of these tools showing the rank fluctuations, it does not appear this is accurate.

 So as you can see, most of these tracking tools are “off the charts.”
-This doesn’t mean your site was impacted in a positive or negative way.
-But a good number of sites were impacted, according to these tools.
+This doesn’t mean your site was impacted positively or negatively.
+However a good number of sites were impacted, according to these tools.

 SEO industry chatter.
 I cover a lot of the chatter in the SEO community on my personal blog.
 I summarized a lot of that chatter over there.
 Let me share some recent posts on Twitter with specific charts of how individual sites were impacted